Professor Jonathan Fallowfield

 Jonathan Fallowfield's research interests span basic science and translational/clinical studies in hepatology.
 Key topics include mechanisms of liver fibrogenesis and fibrosis regression; portal hypertension and hepatorenal syndrome; biomarkers (particularly imaging); and discovery/development of novel therapies for liver fibrosis, NASH and portal hypertension.
 Engagement with industry is a high priority theme.

-- Dr Fiona Gifford – Clinical Research Fellow (email)
+- Dr Malgorzata Grzelka - Clinical Research Fellow (PhD co-supervisor)

-I am an NHS Research Scotland (NRS) Senior Clinical Fellow at the University of Edinburgh and Honorary Consultant Hepatologist at the Royal Infirmary of Edinburgh.
+I am Personal Chair of Translational Liver Research at the University of Edinburgh and Honorary Consultant Hepatologist at the Royal Infirmary of Edinburgh.
 During medical training in Southampton, I undertook an intercalated BSc focused on mechanisms of liver inflammation and a PhD investigating the reversibility of liver fibrosis as an MRC Clinical Research Training Fellow.
-I relocated to Edinburgh in 2008 as an Academy of Medical Sciences/Health Foundation Clinician Scientist, determined to tackle the major unmet clinical need in hepatology for robust non-invasive biomarkers and effective treatments for patients with chronic liver disease.
+I relocated to Edinburgh in 2008 as an Academy of Medical Sciences/Health Foundation Clinician Scientist Fellow determined to tackle the major unmet clinical need in hepatology for robust non-invasive biomarkers and effective treatments for patients with chronic liver disease.
+In 2014, I was awarded an NHS Research Scotland/Universities Senior Clinical Fellowship.
+My research interests span basic science and translational/clinical studies in hepatology.
+Key topics include mechanisms of liver fibrogenesis and fibrosis regression; portal hypertension and acute kidney injury; biomarkers (particularly imaging); and discovery/development of novel therapies for liver fibrosis, NASH and portal hypertension.

 Honours and Awards